ECE 495: Early Childhood Education Capstone

 Course Description

 This is the required Capstone course for students in the Early Childhood Education bachelor’s degree program.
 The course is taken in the student’s last semester.
-It is designed to allow students to share their professional practice experience with classmates in structured discussions and to prepare students for the Capstone Formal Presentation.
-Students will develop a project proposal and research plan, write a review of the literature and prepare their presentation based on what they learn in the literature.
+It is designed to allow students to share their knowledge of early childhood pedagogy through a formal presentation on the topic.
+Students develop a project narrative, use the virtual library to research to find sources to write an outline, write a research paper, and create a project presentation that they give within their community.
 Students will also make connections to prior learning from courses taken within the major, evaluate and synthesize information and connect to their own professional work experiences.
-A grade of C is required for students to pass the Capstone course.
+A grade of "C" is required for students to pass the Capstone course.
+(3 credits)

 Prerequisites